taylormasiello/EA_Task1_VaxMan_Python/README.md

-# EA Task1: Vax-Man Python
+# EA Virtual Assignment 1: Vax-Man in Python
-## Electronic Arts Software Engineering Virtual Experience Program, Task 1 Assignment.
-Create a modified Pac-Man game, called Vax-Man, in Python.
+## Electronic Arts Software Engineering Virtual Experience Program
+### Task 1: Create a modified Pac-Man game, called Vax-Man, in Python using Pygame

 Pac-Man is one of the world's oldest computer games.
 In this task, we are going to pay tribute to Pac-Man.
 We are building a new game called Vax-Man.
 The rules are similar to Pac-Man with several notable exceptions: